cubee-cb/linux-vr-compat/README.md

 - COMPOUND
     - OpenComposite error due to generated Microsoft Holographic (WMR) bindings missing the "none" action.
 Probably solvable.

+## Development
+- Envision
+    - Asks me to install `boost boost boost boost boost` (yes, five times in a row), but what it actually needed was `boost-devel`.

+## Curiosities
+Stuff I don't expect to work but try anyway, because why not?
+Maybe something interesting will happen.
+- OVR Toolkit
+    - Desktop sits on the loading screen indefinitely with the text "Task Scheduler is broken."
+    - Nothing happens in VR.
+    - After closing the desktop window, it remains running until closed by other means.

 ## Untested
 Owned and/or willing to test.
 - I am Sakuya VR